For recent, current, and future law studentsFor law students

 Request removals before you apply

-Old posts, data broker listings, and archived content can be removed — but it takes time.
+Old posts, data broker listings, and archived content can be removed, but it takes time.
 Start before your application window.
-Wipe automates removal requests anonymously.
+Wipe automates removal requests confidentially.

 One Scan.
 Complete Peace of Mind.